INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

 (the [configuration file](how-to-configure-indexing.html) approach does not support this yet; let us know if you need this)

 It is possible to add payloads to property values.
 When calling addProperty() at the start of the constructor, make sure to use the version that takes a boolean called 'includePayloads', and set it to true.
-Then use ComplexFieldProperty.addPayload().
+Then use AnnotationWriter.addPayload().
 You can use null if a particular value has no payload.
 There's also a addPayloadAtIndex() method to add payloads some time after adding the value itself, but that requires knowing the index in the value list of the value you want to add a payload for, so you should store this index when you add the value.

 One example of using payloads can be seen in DocIndexerXmlHandlers.InlineTagHandler.
 When you use InlineTagHandler to index an inline element, say a sentence tag, BlackLab will add a value (or several values, if the element has attributes) to the built-in 'starttag' property.
 When it encounters the end tag, it wil update the start tag value with a payload indication the element length.
 This is used when searching to determine what matches occur inside certain XML tags.